Astroabby/LSST-Project/README.md

-#This work was conducted under the supervision of Agnès Ferté and Andrés Plazas.
+#This work was conducted under the supervision of Agnès Ferté and Andrés A. Plazas Malagón.

 # LSST Y1 Numerical Resolution Study (CosmoSIS)